OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/nodejs/Readme.md

 - In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).

 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)

 - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.
-     **NOTE:** When you create your bot you will create an App ID and App password - make sure you keep these for later.

-- To test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
-Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.

-- While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.